HannahTAMU/ANYL-605-Pre-Capstone-Project/README.md

 ## 2c.
 Should they change geographical sourcing decisions?

 The impact of country of origin on price is relatively small.
 However, there are countries with slightly negative effects compared to Brazil, like Cuba (-29.11) and Sweden (-1.35).
-Whereas, some countries have slightly positive effects compared to Brazil, like India (+11.22), Italy (+19.39), and the Ntherlands (+16.59).
+Whereas, some countries have slightly positive effects compared to Brazil, like India (+11.22), Italy (+19.39), and the Netherlands (+16.59).
 Targeting regions with positive coefficients may yield better returns, however this is not a priority.

 ## 2d.
 How should they plan for distribution in future?

 * Optimize digital presence
   * Online Listings (+3.84) have a slight positive effect that suggests online sales do not hurt pricing.
 * Be cautious with promotions
   * Promotional Pricing (-6.97) has a slight negative effect.
-Careful discounting strategies are needed to avoid undermining perceived value.
+Careful discounting strategies are needed to avoid undermining profit.

 ## 2e.
 What is an optimal combination of carat, length (mm), width (mm), and depth (mm)?